DanielOchoa/horus/README.md

 # HORUS

-Horus eye watches all...
+Horus is a platform to automate various tasks for crypto day trading.

-## Episode 1
+## Step 1

- - Setup main to ping `gdax/currencies` api to see if a new cryptocurrency has been added and notify you by msn whenever this occurs.
+Build a script that pings GDAX currencies endpoint to see if a new cryptocurrency has been added to their platform.
+If so, notify me by msn when this occurs.
+The script will run this check every 10 minutes by default.

 More features coming soon.